penguinite/onbox/docs/design.md

 The way that the frontend integration works is by making an admin account on the backend that the frontend controls and uses to do all the things it needs to do.

+### Status

+Here I log all the progress that's been done in order to implement the previous proposal.

+1. Removed routes

+I have removed a **lot** of route code, the most significant change is the complete removal of the homepage, about pages, signup page and TemplateObj.
+The login page might still be needed for oAuth so I have kept it in, but the sign up stuff can be easily done using the APIs or `potholectl`.

 ## Splitting up Pothole into multiple repos before 1.0

 I do not think `potholectl` and `pothole` belong in the same repo.
 It would be nice to split these up, for cleanliness sake.